flowchart LR

 Step 1.
 Identify the anchor.
 The global namespace is too large for a single server (billions of records), and the Internet’s administrative decentralization means no single entity has authority over all names.
 These two constraints — scale and administrative fragmentation — anchor the design.

 Step 2.
 Answer the four invariants.
 State: hierarchically distributed.
 The root zone stores pointers to TLD servers; TLD servers store pointers to authoritative servers; authoritative servers store the actual records.
 Caching resolvers at every level store copies with TTL-bounded lifetimes.
 The environment state is the current set of name-to-address mappings.
 The measurement signal is the query-response exchange.
-The belief is the cached record — which may be stale.
+The belief is the cached record — which drifts from reality between TTL refreshes.
 Time: prescribed by the authority.
 Each record carries a TTL set by the zone administrator.
 Resolvers count down the TTL and re-query when it expires.
 The authority controls the freshness-load tradeoff unilaterally.
 Coordination: hierarchical delegation.
 Each level delegates authority to the level below.
 The root delegates .com to Verisign; Verisign delegates google.com to Google.
 No two authorities need to agree on anything outside their own zone.
 Interface: UDP on port 53, with TCP fallback for large responses.
 EDNS0 extends the UDP size limit.
 DoH and DoT encrypt queries for privacy.

 Step 3.
 Trace the dependency graph.
 The anchor (scale + decentralization) forces hierarchical coordination — no single server can handle all queries, and no single entity has universal authority.
 Hierarchical coordination forces distributed state — each level caches independently, with no central cache.
 Distributed cached state forces TTL-based time — without a mechanism to invalidate caches, expiration is the only way to bound staleness.
 The interface (UDP) reflects the query-response pattern and latency sensitivity of name resolution.

 Step 4.
 Evaluate the closed-loop dynamics.
 The feedback loop is: query → cache → serve from cache → TTL expires → re-query.
 The loop period is the TTL.
 When the loop is too slow (TTL too long), resolvers serve stale records — users reach decommissioned servers.
 When the loop is too fast (TTL too short), authoritative servers face query storms.
 The loop has no adaptive gain — the TTL is a static parameter.
 The system converges to correct state after one TTL period, but during that period, inconsistency is tolerated.
-Global synchronization is possible: if a popular record’s TTL expires at roughly the same time across many resolvers, the authoritative server faces a coordinated burst.
+Global synchronization is possible: if a popular record’s TTL expires at the same time across many resolvers, the authoritative server faces a coordinated burst.

 2.11 Generative Exercise: QUIC and the Interface Renegotiation

-QUIC moves transport over UDP to avoid middlebox ossification [Langley et al., 2017].
+QUIC moves transport over UDP to avoid middlebox ossification (Langley et al. 2017).
 The Interface invariant is under pressure: middleboxes inspect and modify TCP headers, making new transport features undeployable.
 QUIC renegotiates the interface — and the framework predicts the cascade:

 - Interface: TCP → UDP encapsulation.
 Encrypted headers are opaque to middleboxes.